Overview of GLP-1 and GLP-2 and Its Role in Obesity Management

 Adverse Events and Tolerability

-The safety and tolerability of semaglutide are important for long-term use.
+The safety and tolerability of GLP-1 and GLP-2 are important for long-term use.
 Some users report adverse effects that may lead to discontinuation.
 Still, most side effects remain mild to moderate.

 Our focus on understanding these events is key.
 Effective strategies can increase patient adherence and treatment success.
 Education about potential side effects lets individuals make informed choices.
 Proper management leads to better personal and health outcomes.